Technology for Students

 6. What models do you recommend?

 It is hard to recommend a specific model because computer manufacturers make unique models for different stores.
 Therefore, we can’t recommend one model that you’ll find at all stores.
-With that said, below we’ve recommended some product lines and included links to the devices at multiple locations.
-These product lines come in various configurations (hard drive, RAM, etc).
+With that said, below we’ve recommended some product lines.
+These product lines come in various configurations (hard drive, RAM, etc.), and can be located at Best Buy, Microcenter, and the Microsoft store.

 - Can be purchased as a laptop or 2 in 1